trhgquan/CPP/README.md

 I wrote those scripts, with examples from many sources: Quora, GeeksforGeeks, StackOverflow,..

+# THE FIRST CHAPTER
 My Grand Final Test was on Feb.
 27th, 2019.

 My result: __*10/20* pts - 3rd__

+# THE NEXT CHAPTER
+Computer Science in the Ho Chi Minh University of Science (HCMUS) *writing in progress, but in future*

 If you are looking for some documents (problem PDFs, problem solving in a nutshell, ..) please contact me: __*my email, you know where, the left column, see?*__